dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ...
 ```

 In the output above, we present eight entries from the LBR stack, which typically consists of 32 LBR entries.
-Each entry has `FROM` and `TO` addresses (hexadecimal values), a predicted flag (`M` - Mispredicted, `P` - Predicted), and the number of cycles (number in the last position of each entry).
+Each entry has `FROM` and `TO` addresses (hexadecimal values), a predicted flag (this one single branch outcome was `M` - Mispredicted, `P` - Predicted), and the number of cycles since the previous record (number in the last position of each entry).
 Components marked with "`-`" are related to transactional memory extension (TSX), which we won't discuss here.
 Curious readers can look up the format of a decoded LBR entry in the `perf script` [specification](http://man7.org/linux/man-pages/man1/perf-script.1.html)[^2].

 ### LBR on AMD Platforms